-Despite spending 3-4 days in each location, it seems like we only ate one-two meals with the typical food per city.
-In Copenhagen we went to a restaurent that served open faced sandwiches.
-Assuming that it was cooked, I ordered a salmon dish, only to find that the Salmon was completely raw.
-Despite not usually liking raw fish, this Salmon, that came on a slice of multi-grain bread with an intricate cilantro sauce, was delicious.
-In Copenhagen my family, not wanting to waste any time sitting down for lunch, grabbed chicken and lamb hot dogs from a street vendor, and our expectations were blown straight out of the water.
+One thing that my family isn’t great at is the ‘foodie’ side of traveling.
+While we will try to eat traditional foods at the locations we visit, we’ve never been able to make it a priority to discover the well-known restaurants that serve the best local foods.
+Despite spending 3-4 days in each location, it seems like we only ate just a few meals with the typical local food at each city.
+In Copenhagen we went to a restaurant that served open faced sandwiches.
+Assuming that it was cooked-through, I ordered salmon, only to find that the salmon was raw.
+I don’t usually love raw fish, but this Salmon, that arrived on a slice of multi-grain bread with an intricate cilantro sauce, was delicious.
+In Copenhagen my family, not wanting to waste any time sitting down for lunch, grabbed chicken and lamb hot dogs from a street vendor.
+This is a local speciality to Copenhagen, and our expectations were blown straight out of the water.
 These hot-dogs didn’t even exist in the same universe as the New York City hot-dogs that I was accustomed to eating.

-We were only in Stockholm for two nights and went out to one Swedish meal and one tapas restaurant.
-For the Swedish meal, we went out to this place called The Blue Door.
-There is a new selection of four dishes for each day of the week.
+We were in Stockholm for two nights and visited one traditional Swedish restaurant and one Spanish tapas restaurant.
+If you didn’t know, the traditional food of Scandinavia is salmon, potatoes, open faced sandwiches etc. For the Swedish meal, we went out to a restaurant called The Blue Door.
+They offer a new selection of four fresh dishes on each day of the week.
 My entire family chose to have salmon with brie sauce… and we chose right!
 OMG it was soooo flavorful.
-The sauce turned out to be a little too rich and there was definitely too much of it, but it was otherwise a satisfying meal.
-The Spanish tapas that we had on our last night was a great way to end a great trip.
-We ordered a variety of dishes and they were all pretty good.
-There is an amazing tapas place on 10th street (it’s called Alta) that we used to go to, so our expectations were very high for this meal.
-While it didn’t exactly blow Alta out of the water, the food was amazing and we had a wonderful final meal.
+The sauce was a little rich, and there was definitely too much of it, but it was otherwise a satisfying meal.
+The Spanish tapas that we had on our last night was a nice way to end a great trip.
+We ordered a variety of dishes and they were all delicious.
+We have an amazing tapas restaurant back in NYC on 10th street (it’s called Alta), so our expectations for tapas are always high.
+While it didn’t blow Alta out of the water, the food was flavorful, beautifully presented, creative and we had a wonderful final dinner together.